hbabar1215/claims-analysis/README.md

 - Inpatient claims make up 59.54% of claims while Doctor's office makes 34.02% of claims.
 - J96.01 is the ICD-10 code for acute respiratory failure with hypoxia, which was the most frequently found in the data sources.
 - Medicare was the highest-revenue payer by total charges.
 It had 131008 charges.
+- The range of these claims are from September 25, 2023 to May 29, 2024.